ateetvora/WalmartLabsSPA/README.md

 1. Bundling and Minification of application level CSS and JavaScript.
 (Bundler and minification tool does not seem to work with VS2017.
 And in the interest of time, I did not create a Gulp task.)

-2. Paged results on the product list page
+2. Paged results on the search results page